sixach/wp-block-add-to-cart/readme.txt

 Add an add-to-cart button for any WooCommerce product anywhere on your page.
-Set the quantity, toggle additional information like the stock status and the price, and automatically hide the button if the product is out of stock.
+Set the quantity, toggle additional information like the stock status and the price, and automatically hide the button if the product goes out of stock.

 == Description ==

 Add an add-to-cart button for any WooCommerce product anywhere on your page.
-Set the quantity, toggle additional information like the stock status and the price, and automatically hide the button if the product is out of stock.
+Set the quantity, toggle additional information like the stock status and the price, and automatically hide the button if the product goes out of stock.

 == Installation ==
 = Minimum Requirements =